 - Faster results: structured facilitation accelerates the capture of evidence-based information, improving the objectivity of your decision.
 Structure also expedites results by getting the meeting participants (aka subject matter experts) to arrive prepared.
 The meeting provides time to share and justify answers to questions already provided in advance.
 Without structure, the questions may be heard for the first time, leaving participants ill-prepared to respond.
 With a prior understanding of your questions and issues that need to be discussed, participants respond faster.

 - People stimulate people: structured facilitation provides the catalyst for innovative opportunities.
 Multiple and sometimes competing perspectives generate a richer (360 degree) understanding of problems and challenges, rather than a narrow, myopic view.
-Through greater understanding, groups are more stimulated and empowered to generate specific responses.
+Groups stimulate and empower one another to create valuable contributions that did not walk into the room.

 - Transfer of ownership: structured facilitation orients toward further action by creating deliverables that support follow-up efforts.
 Professional facilitators use a method that builds commitment and support from the participants, rather than directing responsibility at the participants.